Dedham, Massachusetts in the American Revolution: Dedham soldiers

 The Town voted to hire an additional 120 minutemen on May 29, 1775.
 (Note: Knudsen has the figure at 122 men.)
 They were called into action just a few weeks later, but only 17 ended up fighting at the Battle of Bunker Hill.
 There, they lined up between the breastwork and the rail fence.
 None were injured in the battle.

 During the initial stages of the Siege of Boston in 1775, Dedham troops were likely stationed near Bunker Hill.
 Units were called up again in 1778 to man the Roxbury lines.

 After the war moved south, the Continental Army issued the town a quota but, as the town had already run through its available men, it was forced to hire mercenaries from Boston.
-The population at the time was between 1,500 and 2,000 persons, of which 672 men fought in the Revolution and 47 did not return.

 General George Washington gave Timothy Stowe (Note: Stowe lived on Highland Street on Federal Hill.
 His daughter, Prudence, married Major Jacob Clarke (1774-1837), the third son of Horatio Clarke, who lived across the street.
 Stowe also had a son, Timothy Jr, who was a carpenter.) a commission in the army as a captain during the war, and Stowe led a company to Fort Ticonderoga.